alicelambda/blag/content/security/htb mango.md

 ```

-From the scan, I knew there were two http/https servers and ssh was running.
+From the scan, I knew there were two http/https servers and ssh running.
 I  looked at what was hosted on these web servers.
 On port 80 I didn't find anything.
 But on port 443 I found a website that looked like a clone of the google search page.
 I ran gobuster against the server on port 80 but did not find any webpages.

 ![search page](/img/mango/search.png)